Tuesday, December 30, 2008

 This is just a reminder, so that you do not miss out on this wonderful, easy to do, online collaborative project!

-Click on this website and see the type of work that Jennifer Wagner does to provide you with not only everything that you need, but additional activities, worksheets, ideas for incorporating this project into your standards.
+Registration is now open for the St. Patrick's Day Project Click on this website and see the type of work that Jennifer Wagner does to provide you with not only everything that you need, but additional activities, worksheets, ideas for incorporating this project into your standards.

 The project has been extended from the 12th. of March to the 19th. because it appears many will have spring break during the week of the 17th.